jdh4/advanced_traverse/compilers/README.md

 ```

 For more on optimization see [Code Optimization with IBM XL Compilers](https://www-01.ibm.com/support/docview.wss?uid=swg27005174&aid=1).
 This guide says: "VMX and VSX machine instructions can execute up to sixteen operations in parallel."

+## Intel

+The Intel compilers cannot be used on the PowerPC architecture of Traverse.

 ## Where is the vectorization?